Elendumir/devops-pet/README.md

 ## DevOps Pet Project

- Full-stack application deployment with Docker and Kubernetes.

-## Overview

 This project demonstrates a complete DevOps workwlow for deploying and monitoring a full-stack application.
 A simple full-stack web application that allows users to submit and store comments.
 The application includes: